Tigasin

 Tigasin (transl.
-Harden) is a 1999 action comedy film directed by Ike Jarlego Jr. The film stars Victor Neri and Eddie Garcia.
-It was one of the entries in the 1999 Manila Film Festival.
+Harden) is a 1999 Filipino action comedy film directed by Ike Jarlego Jr. from a screenplay by Mel Mendoza-del Rosario.
+Starring Victor Neri and Eddie Garcia, it was released on June 23, 1999 as one of the entries in the 1999 Manila Film Festival.

 The film is streaming online on YouTube.

 Plot

 2 police officers are investigating the string of mysterious deaths due to fake Viagra being sold illegally.
 They suspect a group of roving merchants, which lead them to the source.
 Despite killing the ringleader, they find out that a slew of victims are seduced by a mysterious woman, which is revealed to be the true ringleader.